killershrimp/Swerve-Drive/README.md

 Code for an FRC Swerve Drive based on Team 254's 2019 offseason swerve code.

+Note: all code is untested on actual robots!

 ## Features
 - Autonomous stack with pure pursuit